-According to Godhia, the amount of data that an enterprise stores and needs to manage doubles every two years.
+According to Godhia from Atlanta, the amount of data that an enterprise stores and needs to manage doubles every two years.
 This problem is further exasperated by increasing data contributed by the Internet of Things (IoT), vendors part of the ecosystem, and the overall goal of enterprise digital transformation.

 Today’s cloud services are in use as software-as-a-service, like Microsoft Office 365, or with shadow IT apps such as Dropbox.
+If you were to read this Jungle Scout review, you’d know that this software is no different from that category, either.
 As infrastructure-as-a-service grows, prominent cloud storage use cases appear.
 Steve Pao, CMO, Igneous Systems, says this includes existing virtual machine workloads moving from on premises to public cloud to streamline management and focusing on new data-centric computing workloads where both elastic computing and scale-out data storage provide capabilities at compelling economics.

 Enterprises use cloud services for storage, archiving, and back up, as well as to run and host apps.
+They also use a menagerie of time management apps for efficient functioning of their company.
+If you plan to put your website on the cloud, you can also reduce operational costs as you are going to pay for additional resources only when you use them.
 Eric Bassier, senior director, Quantum, believes running apps in the cloud is the most common use of cloud storage.
 “For years software platforms like Salesforce have run out of the public cloud.
 Now, more enterprises choose to run and host their business apps in the cloud,” he says.